Creating an Active Black Country - a strategy to unite the Black Country to create active, healthier people and places - read more

 • governance

-Click the links to download the Guidance and the DFE Information poster
+Click the links to download the Guidance

 The guides take a step-by-step approach to help you develop and implement a safeguarding plan to protect children and young people from harm if you are delivering with Sandwell.
 The documents are designed to assist Sandwell Children’s Safeguarding Partnership (SCSP) organisations and employers of Sandwell’s Children’s workforce to meet the minimum training requirements for safeguarding children.
 It is designed to provide a framework for single and multi-agency training to enable professionals and volunteers across different organisations to acquire the skills and knowledge to work effectively within existing safeguarding procedures.
 It promotes consistency within the children’s workforce across the Borough.
 A guidance resource for parents and carers is also included.